MicrosoftDocs/cpp-docs/docs/mfc/reference/coleserveritem-class.md

 |- 2|Edit item in separate window|`OLEIVERB_OPEN`|
 |- 3|Hide item|`OLEIVERB_HIDE`|

  The -1 value is typically an alias for another verb.
 If open editing is not supported, -2 has the same effect as -1.
-For additional values, see [IOleObject::DoVerb](http://msdn.microsoft.com/library/windows/desktop/ms694508) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For additional values, see [IOleObject::DoVerb](http://msdn.microsoft.com/library/windows/desktop/ms694508) in the Windows SDK.

 ### Remarks
  If the container application was written with the Microsoft Foundation Class Library, this function is called when the [COleClientItem::Activate](../../mfc/reference/coleclientitem-class.md#activate) member function of the corresponding `COleClientItem` object is called.
 The default implementation calls the [OnShow](#onshow) member function if the primary verb or `OLEIVERB_SHOW` is specified, [OnOpen](#onopen) if the secondary verb or `OLEIVERB_OPEN` is specified, and [OnHide](#onhide) if `OLEIVERB_HIDE` is specified.
 The default implementation calls `OnShow` if `iVerb` is not one of the verbs listed above.

  Override this function if your primary verb does not show the item.
 For example, if the item is a sound recording and its primary verb is Play, you would not have to display the server application to play the item.

- For more information, see [IOleObject::DoVerb](http://msdn.microsoft.com/library/windows/desktop/ms694508) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ For more information, see [IOleObject::DoVerb](http://msdn.microsoft.com/library/windows/desktop/ms694508) in the Windows SDK.

 ##  <a name="ondraw"></a>  COleServerItem::OnDraw
  Called by the framework to render the OLE item into a metafile.